 Still ongoing: Now, as I'm writing this, the cards are all finished, and the interpretations too.
 I have started to design the little booklet that is going to come with the deck, and I will soon start talking with the printers about the available options regarding cardstock, size, box etc. My estimate is that I will be able to go to print some time between July and September 2017.
 And yes, I will definitely self-publish!

 The original paintings are roughly 12 * 18 cm large and are painted on thin, smooth sketch paper with high quality coloured pencil, Polichromos by Faber Castell.
-These pencils are a bit more oily than ordinary pencils, which allows applying several layers.
-(If you want to give pencils a chance as serious painting tools, I recommend using a glass sheet or smooth stone slab as support pad - else you'll quickly wear the paper through.)
+These pencils are a bit more oily than ordinary pencils, which allows applying and partly blending several layers.
 The original paintings were then scanned and revised digitally.